 - Religious organizations

 Small to midsized businesses need to meet specific criteria to be eligible for a BOP.
 When determining eligibility, insurers consider factors that include the type of business, size of its primary location, class of business and revenue.
 Premiums for BOPs are based on eligibility factors, as well as financial stability, building construction, security features, and fire hazards.

 When purchasing business insurance it’s important to obtain the right amount.
-Contact NEWS Insurance Services for guidance as to whether a BOP is a logical choice for your business.
+Contact Business Insurance Los Angeles for guidance as to whether a BOP is a logical choice for your business.